DanielleSpring/Final-Project/README.md

 ## **Selected Topic - The Sunshine List - is it still relavent?**

 ### Overview:
 The Sunshine list is annual list includes public sector employees in Ontario who earned over $100,000 last year.
-The list is mandated by the Public Sector Salary Disclosure Act enacted by the Ontario government under Mike Harris, with the first list released in 1996.
+The list is mandated by the Public Sector Salary Disclosure Act enacted by the Ontario government under Premier Mike Harris, with the first list released in 1996.

 ### Objective:
-By analyzing public sector incomes for those employees who earned over $100,000 annually from 1996 to 2020.
-The list does not denote gender or age, we will predict gender and age
+By analyzing public sector incomes for those employees who earned over $100,000 annually from 1996 to 2020, we seek to determine if the yearly publication still has relevance.
+We will review public sentiment through twitter and news feeds, in addition to, analyzing the data for trends based on salaries, gender, regions (urban vs rural), position to determine relevnacy.
+The list does not denote gender or age, so we will use machine learning tools to predict gender and age.

 ## **Questions We Would Like to Answer:**
 Given the data available, can we use 25 years of data to determine whether the Ontario Sunshine list is still relevant?